jenkinsci/codedx-plugin/DEVS.md

     jenkins/jenkins:lts
 ```

 This will start Jenkins on port 9090.
-In this repo, run `hpi:hpi` to generate an installable package to upload to Jenkins.
+In this repo, run `mvn compile hpi:hpi` to generate an installable package
+to upload to Jenkins.

+The JVM debugger will be exposed on port 8000.